The Disconnection between the Medical Professions and Medicare Coverage

 Our Medicare costs us all money every month.

-The actual Tax Rates are going up every year along with the tighter restrictions on the benefits.
-This is one way our politicians are taking advantage of the Seniors of today and the coming tide of Baby Boomers.
+This is one way our politicians are taking advantage of the Seniors of today and the tide of Baby Boomers using the system now.

 We are getting less medical coverage every year and paying more for what we do get.